oahray/auth-sentry/README.md

-# MyApp
+# Auth-Sentry
-This is a lightweight API built with the Elixir framework Phoenix.
+Auth Sentry is a lightweight API built with the Phoenix framework and the Elixir language.
 It features simple user authentication with sessions.

 To start your Phoenix server: